ahmedsayidrashid/32-ARM-Assembly-Debugger-Assembler/README.md

   Take the assembled machine code and paste it into the debugger in logism.
 Usage:
   Load the assembly code and visualize the execution process.

+The assembler and debugger are not included in this repository due to ownership restrictions.